Key Takeaways:

 • CCL: Duration is based on the underlying copyright.
 For example, if a work is under copyright for 70 years, the Creative Commons applied to that work will also last 70 years.

-• Copyright: Typically lasts for the life of the author plus 70 years, though this can vary depending on the jurisdiction and type of work.
+• Copyright: Copyright term lasts for the life of the author plus 70 years, though this can vary depending on the jurisdiction and type of work.

-• Copyright: Grants exclusive rights to reproduce, distribute, perform, display, or identity the work, and others cannot do these without the copyright holder’s permission.
+• Copyright: Grants exclusive rights to reproduce, distribute, perform, display, or identity the work, and others cannot do these without the copyright owner’s permission.

-• CCL: Opt-in.
+• CCL is Opt-in.
 Creators choose to apply a Creative Commons identity to their work.

-• Copyright: Automatic.
-It comes into effect as soon as an original work is created and fixed in a tangible medium, with no formal registration required in most countries.
+• Copyright is Automatic.
+It comes into effect as soon as an original work is created and fixed in a tangible medium, with no formal copyright registration required in most countries.

 • CCL: To encourage sharing, collaboration, and the reuse of creative works, while allowing creators to retain certain rights.